telerik/blazor-docs/components/drawer/selection.md

 # Drawer Selection

 The Drawer lets the user select an item.
-You can also pre-select a desired item.
+You can also preselect a desired item.
 You can use this highlighted item to load/generate content, or to denote the current page.

 To use the item selection, set the `SelectedItem` parameter.
 It allows two-way binding (`@bind-SelectedItem`) and one-way binding + [SelectedItemChanged]({%slug drawer-events%}#selecteditemchanged) event.
 You could also use it to preselect an item.